InBold Terms and Conditions

 2. Delivery and Correction Rounds

 2.1 Delivery shall take place at the time agreed with the Client.
 All delivery timelines and project milestones must be mutually agreed upon in writing in a specific Statement of Work (SOW) or project plan prior to the commencement of work.
-In the event of delays caused by the Client or Force Majeure, InBold is entitled to extend the delivery time or terminate the agreement.
+In the event of delays caused by the client or force majeure, InBold is entitled to extend the delivery time or terminate the agreement.

 2.2 Correction Rounds: Copy, design, and layout deliveries include 2 correction rounds, unless otherwise agreed.
 A “correction round” is defined as one consolidated list of written feedback.
-While InBold performs internal quality checks and proof reading for communication and agency deliverables, the client is responsible for factual verification of all matters related to their product, services and company.
+While InBold performs internal quality checks and proofreading for communication and agency deliverables, the client is responsible for factual verification of all matters related to their product, services, and company.

-For production clients where the client delivers the content, the Client is responsible for final proofreading and factual verification before approval, unless otherwise agreed upon.
+For production clients where the client delivers the content, the client is responsible for final proofreading and factual verification before approval, unless otherwise agreed upon.
 Additional correction rounds will be invoiced separately.

 3. Source Files and Archives

 3.1 Source Files vs. Final Deliverables: Unless explicitly scoped in the agreed quotation, the Client is purchasing the final, flattened deliverables (e.g., MP4, PDF, JPEG).
-Native source files or working files (e.g., layered Photoshop, Premiere, 3D, After Effects files or AI prompts) remain the property of InBold but may be purchased and transferred to the Client under a separate commercial agreement.
+Native source files or working files (e.g., layered Photoshop, Premiere, 3D, or After Effects files or AI prompts) remain the property of InBold but may be purchased and transferred to the client under a separate commercial agreement.

 3.2 Archives: InBold is not obliged to create and maintain long-term archives of project files.
 If the Client requires specific archival services, this must be agreed upon at the start of the job and paid for separately.